akotlar/bystro-paper/Bystro_query_accuracy_comparisons/1000G_query_comparisons/README.md

 #Notes
-There is a small difference in outputs, because Elasticsearch wishes to output 0 numerical values as missing, and we don't currently normalize this behavior.
-Hence, for all diffs, we output the first 41 columns, before dbSNP data, which has this problem, as Allele Number is frequently 0.

-Similarly, it outputs the discordant field as false, because it is technically a boolean.
+There is a small difference in outputs, because Elasticsearch outputs the discordant field as false, as it is stored as a boolean, while Bystro's annotator outputs a 0, as Perl doesn't have a dedicated "false", and we have thus far chosen not to waste CPU cycles, disk space writing out "false' in the annotation.

 # Procedure for 1M cadd > 15: